BIKING ON THE HANK AARON STATE TRAIL

 Saturday (9/23) at 10 am, 10:30 am, 11 am, 11:30 am, 1 pm, 1:30 pm, 2 pm, 2:30 pm, 3 pm, & 3:30 pm.
 Ticket required ($10).
 Duration: 30 minutes.
 Capacity: 20 per tour.

 The Forest County Potawatomi’s biodigester is a renewable energy power plant.
 It is powered by food waste that is converted into methane by anaerobic digestion.
-The methane power two 1 megawatt internal combustion engines that were built by GE Waukesha.
-Visitors will tour unloading bay, pump room, foodstock tanks and digesters, laboratory, electrical control room, and view generators.
+The methane powers two 1 megawatt internal combustion engines that were built by GE Waukesha.
+Visitors will tour the unloading bay, pump room, foodstock tanks and digesters, laboratory, electrical control room, and view the generators.
 Entry to site is off the first drive south of the WEST intersection of Canal and W. Potawatomi Circle.
 The gates will be open.
-Please do not attempt to enter the employee lot to the south.
-Those gates will be closed.
 Park on the north and or west side of the building.
 Do not block drives.
 Personnel doors to enter the building will be open.
 Please do not enter open overhead doors.
 Please wear closed toe shoes and long pants.
 Areas may be wet, pungent smell in some areas.
 It is hot and noisy in some areas.
+Children are welcome with an adult.

 Meet at 2011 W. Potawatomi Circle